 While they are not a cure-all, body cameras and cell phone video have illuminated cases of police violence and have shown to be important tools for holding officers accountable.
-Nearly every case where a police officer has been charged with a crime for killing a civilian this year has relied on video evidence showing the officer's actions.
+Nearly every case where a police officer was charged with a crime for killing a civilian in 2015 relied on video evidence showing the officer's actions.

 Require the use of body cameras - in addition to dashboard cameras - and establish policies governing their use to:

 - record all interactions with subjects who have not requested to be kept anonymous

 - notify subjects that they have the option to remain anonymous and stop recording/storing footage if they choose this option

 - allow civilians to review footage of themselves or their relatives and request this be released to the public and stored for at least two years

 - require body and dash cam footage to be stored externally and ensure district attorneys and civilian oversight structures have access to the footage

 - require police departments, whenever they want to deny a Freedom of Information Act (FOIA) request for body or dash cam footage, to prove in court that the footage constitutes a legitimate FOIA exemption (Ex: Illinois House Bill 4355)

 - permanently delete footage after 6 months if this footage hasn't been specifically requested to be stored